anovitzkij/introduction-to-thermoelectricity/README.md

 - [Pauling File](https://paulingfile.com/) and [MPDS](https://mpds.io/) are two databases where phase diagrams linked with crystal structures and physical properties of all experimentally known inorganic compounds.
 - [The Materials Project](https://materialsproject.org/) is an open-access database offering material properties to accelerate the development of technology by predicting how new materials–both real and hypothetical–can be used.
 - [Open Quantum Materials Database (OQMD)](http://oqmd.org/) is a database of DFT calculated thermodynamic and structural properties of materials.
+- [Materialis.AI](https://thermopower.materialis.ai/) is a tool that can predict the Seebeck, electrical conductivity, and power factor of a material.
 - [NIST Standard Reference Data (SRD)](https://www.nist.gov/srd/srd-catalog) is a catalog of several databases by NIST.
 - [NIST Alloy Data](https://trc.nist.gov/metals_data/) is a thermophysical property database with a focus on unary, binary, and ternary metal systems.
 - [The Citrine](http://thermoelectrics.citrination.com/#/) is a materials recommendation engine for thermoelectrics that exposes a suite of machine learning-based models to estimate a material’s merits as a candidate thermoelectric.